 Earphones That Got Splashed And/Or Removed From Water Immediately

-If you were to remove the earphones from the water immediately, the water probably only reached the outside parts.
+If you removed the earphones from the water immediately, the water probably only reached the outside parts.

 Do not hit or strike the earphones on any surface to shake off water, as this might cause shock waves inside the earpieces and damage the tiny speaker system inside.
 Slightly shake or jiggle the earpieces freely in the air.